Aboriginal Education Teacher (AET)

 Connection to Culture

-- ABORIGINAL ART PROGRAMS: Local artist, Aunty Daphne, works with both Indigenous and non-Indigenous students to create themed artworks which are displayed around the school
+ABORIGINAL ART PROGRAMS: Local artist, Aunty Daphne, works with both Indigenous and non-Indigenous students to create themed artworks which are displayed around the school.
+Art programs include but are not limited to Reconciliation Week, NAIDOC and improving the visibility of Aboriginal culture around the school

-- MANY CLANS: ONE MOB: This program is run for students to improve retention rates at school and student wellbeing and connection to culture.
-Students join in various workshops and outrigging session with the end goal being the participation in an interschool outrigging competition
+MANY CLANS: ONE MOB: This program is run for students to improve retention rates at school, student wellbeing and connection to culture.
+Students join in various cultural and wellbeing workshops, water safety lessons and outrigging sessions with the end goal being the participation in an interschool outrigging competition.

 Health and Wellbeing

-NUNGA TAG: Students participate in the Nunga Tag Carnival held at Christies beach High school every year.
-The aim of this event is to promote exercise and a healthy lifestyle
+Students participate in the Southern Region Nunga Tag Carnival and Community Event held at Noarlunga Oval every year.
+The aim of this event is to promote exercise, a healthy lifestyle, a connection with our wider community and cultural pride.

-In partnership with the South Australian Aboriginal Sports Training Academy (SAASTA), the Department for Education and Christies Beach High School, male and female students can choose to be involved in this Integrated Studies Program (SACE Stage 1 & 2), which focuses on cultural activities, health, career and tertiary pathways, while aiming to increase atendance and engagement in high school.
+In partnership with the South Australian Aboriginal Sports Training Academy (SAASTA), the Department for Education and Christies Beach High School, students can choose to be involved in this Integrated Studies Program (SACE Stage 1 & 2), which focuses on cultural activities, health, career and tertiary pathways, while aiming to increase attendance and engagement in high school.

 For more information, please go to http://www.saasta.sa.edu.au/the_curriculum/aboriginal_power_cup

-A partnership has been formed by all ASETOs, ACEOs and AETs from local schools to focus on improving transition for students, family engagement within the schools, and community engagement.
+A partnership has been formed by all ASETOs, ACEOs and AETs from local schools in the river Hub area to focus on improving transition for students, family engagement within the schools, and community engagement.

-Families will receive a newsletter each term about new events.
+Families will receive a newsletter each term about new events and what has been going on at their school and the other partnership schools.

-DS2HS is a transition program available for Aboriginal and Torres Strait Islander (ATSI) students, currently studying in year's 6 & 7 in primary school, to visit various high school sites and participate in high school activities with other Aboriginal students.
+DS2HS is a transition program available for Aboriginal and Torres Strait Islander (ATSI) students, currently studying in year's 5 & 6 in primary school, to visit Seaford Secondary College to have a taste of what the school can offer them.